-How Brazil can transform the population challenge into an opportunity
+How Brazil can transform the population challenge into an opportunity population ages, the proportion of people of working age increases, unity will therefore have more people producing wealth off the labor t can absorb them) and fewer children to consume investments.
+It is w of opportunity, because in some cases the number of people of u gage to fall back when older people are leaving the market.
+The c ls.
+It is a opulation under 15 years of age is falling today.
+A smaller number of nt in public schools will facilitate the quality of teaching, if the amoun ted in education stays the same.
+The pa ducational policy focused on low-income youth favors the formation of me killed workforce and greater social mobility.
+Educat

-- As the population ages, the proportion of people of working age increases.
-The country will therefore have more people producing wealth fif the labor market can absorb them) and fewer children to consume investments.
-It is a window of opportunity, because in some cases the number of people of working age to fall back when older people are leaving the market. - The population under 15 years of age is falling today.
-A smaller number of student in public schools will facilitate the quality of teaching, if the amount invested in education stays the same. - Educational policy focused on low-income youth favors the formation of mor skilled workforce and greater social mobility. - In the future, Brazil will reach the stage of Europe and Japan, which struggle to support their elders.
-This is why it's so important to prepare a more balance retirement system, which will include retirement at a later age.
+In the future, Brazil will reach the stage of Europe and Japan, which struggle to support their elders.
+This is why it's so important to prepare a more balanc retirement system, which will include retirement at a later age.